DruvaSadvik/Dhanvantri/README.md

 ## 🚀 Key Features

 ### 🔍 Drug Identification
 Dhanvantri allows users to upload images of drug packaging.
 It employs Optical Character Recognition (OCR) technology to extract the drug's name from these images.
-It then searches for detailed drug information on [apollopharmacy.in](https://www.apollopharmacy.in).
+It then searches for detailed drug information in database.

 ### 🌐 Language Translation
 The bot supports multiple languages, and users can select their preferred language for responses.
 This feature is incredibly useful for users who are more comfortable in languages other than English.